elenderg/PAL-1000/instruções de compilação.md

 `Put the rider's token into the literal's data.` `Unquote the literal's data.`
 `Move the rider (compiler rules).`
-`Put "string" into the literal's type name.`
-`Resolve the literal.`
+`Put "_string_" into the literal's type name.` `Resolve the literal.`

-125. We'll be needing this decider to peek ahead a little so we can spot units-of-measure that follow numeric literals (like the "inches" part of "3 inches":
+125. We'll be needing this decider to peek ahead a little so we can spot units-of-measure that follow numeric literals (like the "_inches_" part of "_3 inches":

 `To decide if a rider is followed by any unit of measure:`